ha272won/cse15l-lab-reports/lab-report-5-week10.md

 ## Indicate both actual outputs (provide screenshots) and also what the expected output is (list the links that are expected in the output).
+For the #487, the provided repository gives the right output.
+For the #504, the

 ## Decide on what it should produce (i.e., expected output) by using either VScode preview or the CommonMark demo site.
 For test-file 487.md: